thisdot/starter.dev/starters/deno-oak-denodb/README.md

 - Open your browser to `http://localhost:3333/health` to see the API running.
 - Proceed to the [Seeding](#seeding) chapter to seed the database with some sample data.

-### Database
+### Database setup

-[Denodb](https://eveningkid.com/denodb-docs/) was used in setting up the database.
+[DenoDB](https://eveningkid.com/denodb-docs/) was used in setting up the database.
 The ORM currently supports PostgreSQL, MySQL, SQLite and MongoDB databases.
 To setup your database, make sure to have the database environment variables set or copy the default from `.env.example`.

 ```bash